 Ready to get all expelliarmus on your taxes?
-Here are ten tax deductions that every freelance designer needs to know.
+Here are 10 tax deductions that every freelance designer needs to know.

 Not the paperback type?
 Digital books and magazine subscriptions are also deductible if they pertain to art, design, or general business management.

-That can really add up!
+That really adds up!
 If you’re monthly cell phone bill is $120 per month, you can deduct $60 per month, which is $720 a year.

 Examples of what you can write off are: